On-demand generation of dark-bright soliton trains in Bose-Einstein condensates: Dark-Bright soliton generation and dynamics

 Now, let us discuss Fig.~\ref{fig:GPE_IP_h}(e) showcasing $v$.
-Since $\Re k_{\pm1}\approx 0$, the analytic velocities of such solitons are close to zero.
+Since $\Delta\theta_\pm=\pi$, and thus $\Re k_{\pm1}\approx 0$ (see Sec.~\ref{sec:full_box_analytic}), the analytic velocities of such solitons are close to zero.
 Also, since $k_{\pm1}$ are a pair, their velocities have opposite signs.
 However, the interesting phenomenon found here is the beating performed by the DB soliton pair due to the presence of the finite background in the second component.
-Indeed, here we can clearly see how $v$ oscillates while asymptotically approaching its analytical value.
-Indeed, here we can clearly see that $v$ undergoes damped oscillations while approaching its asymptotic value.
+Indeed, here we can clearly see how $v$ oscillates while asymptotically approaching its analytical value, and that $v$ undergoes damped oscillations while approaching its asymptotic value.
 The damping behavior is inherently related to a progressive decrease of the finite background over time.
 In order to reach their asymptotic velocities, one should wait for the finite background of the second component to vanish and for the solitons to be well separated from each other to avoid interacting.
 The same applies to the dark and bright amplitudes, shown in Figs.~\ref{fig:GPE_IP_h}(f) and \ref{fig:GPE_IP_h}(g), respectively.
-Nonetheless, Figs.~\ref{fig:GPE_IP_h}(f) and \ref{fig:GPE_IP_h}(g) provide a visual confirmation of the symmetry of the solutions, where solitons undergo the same amplitude oscillations, the latter being also a characteristic of beating DB solitons~\cite{Yan2012}.
-Importantly, these beating solitons, however, are not ``discernible'' at the level of the eigenvalues of the IST analysis.
+Nonetheless, Figs.~\ref{fig:GPE_IP_h}(f) and \ref{fig:GPE_IP_h}(g) provide a visual confirmation of the symmetry of the solutions, where solitons undergo the same amplitude oscillations, the latter being also a characteristic of beating DB solitons~\cite{Yan2012} [see the discussion around Eq.~\eqref{eq:beating_Yan}].

 \paragraph{\textbf{Out-of-phase background.}}